MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/troubleshooting.md

 > Applies to: Windows Admin Center, Windows Admin Center Preview, Azure Stack HCI, versions 21H2 and 20H2

-This article describes how to troubleshoot issues with Windows Admin Center.
+This article describes how to diagnose and resolve issues in Windows Admin Center.
 If you're having an issue with a specific tool, check to see if you're experiencing a [known issue](./known-issues.md).

 ## Installer fails with message: **_The Module 'Microsoft.PowerShell.LocalAccounts' could not be loaded._**